Castellanoc8/osticket-prereqs/README.md

 <img src="https://i.imgur.com/eCPOvzj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, I had to download and install the Rewrite Module.
-The Rewrite Module has a special configuration inside of it that allows certain URL's to work on osTicket.
-This Module is needed in order to allow osTicket to run and work properly.
+The Rewrite Module has a unique configuration inside of it that allows specific URLs to work on osTicket.
+This Module is needed to allow osTicket to run and function properly.
 </p>
 <br />